The Chemex Review – Functional or Just Funky?

 Additionally, it can be a little finicky, making it a challenge for the pour over beginner.
 But with some practice, anyone with a little patience can master the process.

-- An impressively beautiful and timeless design.
+- Impressively beautiful, timeless design.

-- Highly flexible and open to tailoring.
+- Highly flexible and open to tailoring the brew process

-- A wide range of style options.
+- You have plenty of style options.

 A Thing of Beauty (Literally)